MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/native-messaging.md

 The final step involves copying the native messaging host manifest file to your computer, and ensuring it’s configured correctly.
 Follow the steps below to ensure the native messaging host file is placed in the expected location because it varies by platform.

 **Windows**.
 The manifest file may be located anywhere in the file system.
-The application installer must create registry key and set default value of that key to the full path to the manifest file.
+The application installer must create a registry key and set the default value of that key to the full path of the manifest file.
 The following commands are examples of registry keys.

 `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Edge\NativeMessagingHosts\com.my_company.my_application`
     or